 Reading in EYFS and KS1

-At St. Botolph’s, when using RWI for reading, the children will:
+At St. Botolph’s, the children will:

 Learn 44 sounds and the corresponding letter/letter groups using simple prompts.